Bad performance of xsl:result-document with deeply nested output content

-#5 Updated by Debbie Lockett about 1 year ago
+#5 Updated by Debbie Lockett over 1 year ago

 The previous "fix" to always return copies for references to variables (i.e. for 'gVarRef', 'varRef', 'supplied') has been retracted.
 This was unnecessary (and slow) in various cases.
 New mechanisms are used to determine when to make copies of nodes.